MtSamsonite/ha-cbus2mqtt/README.md

 In here you need to enter the connection string that will be passed to cmqttd for your serial or tcp connection. (selected in the field above).
 Serial interfaces

-A serial connection requires a valid path to your serial device.
+A serial connection requires a valid path to your serial device and would be something like one of the following /dev/ttyS0
+/dev/ttyS1
+/dev/serial/by-id/usb-XXXX_XXXX-XXXX

+For an IP connection enter the IP address of your CNI or CBUS IP gateway followed by a colon (:) and then the port number.
+By default the CNI uses port number 10001.
+So for example a valid entry in here would be something like 192.168.1.131:10001

+The Connection string is used as the value for cmqttd parameters --serial or --tcp dependant on the option selected for either serial or IP connection.

 ## Advanced Configuration
 To view advanced configuration options choose the “Show unused optional configuration options”